Substance Abuse and Addiction Treatment Resources in Ridgely

 The first and most important phase of rehab is detoxification.
 The process helps you break free from substance use and puts you on the path toward recovery.
-However, it’s not advisable to detox on your own .
+However, it’s not advisable to detox without professional assistance.
 The detox process will clear your mind, body and spirit so you can begin to heal.
 It can often be physically painful so it’s best to go through this process with a professional detox team.
 They will know how to supervise your detox phase to ensure it’s safe and comfortable.
 Once it’s completed, you’re able to move forward with your recovery.

-There are numerous other welcoming, compassionate communities in and around Ridgely that routinely gather and will also help you or a family member with the struggles of living sober.
-Joining one of these nationally known communities after completing drug rehab in Ridgely, Maryland or alcohol rehab in Ridgely, Maryland is of no cost.
+There are numerous other welcoming, compassionate communities that routinely gather and will also help you or a family member with the struggles of living sober.
+Joining one of these nationally known communities after completing drug rehab or alcohol rehab is at no cost.
 These meetings can help to lessen the risk of relapse while you are learning to live a healthy lifestyle.
 When you walk into an Alcoholics Anonymous, SMART Recovery, Narcotics Anonymous or any of the other meetings listed below, you’ll find a group of individuals who will never judge you, who will always understand you and are who are ready to embrace you through your recovery process.

-Ridgely and your surrounding area has numerous Alcoholics Anonymous meetings every day of the week.
+Alcoholics Anonymous (AA) MeetingsThere are numerous Alcoholics Anonymous meetings every day of the week.
 If you or a loved one has a drinking problem, you are encouraged to attend this group of men and women who will be supportive and welcoming.
 AA follows the well-known 12-Step Program, which is a group of principles that are spiritual in nature and when consistently practiced, leads to a sober life.
 These steps first appeared in a book almost eighty years ago, and since then, the program has helped millions of people worldwide recover from alcoholism.
-If you or a loved one needs help with drinking, there are AA meetings near you in and around Ridgely.

 Narcotics Anonymous (NA) Meetings

 Narcotics Anonymous, an outgrowth of AA, is a community-based association of recovering drug users that meet regularly.
-NA meetings near Ridgely are open to men and women of all ages, races, religions and sexual identities for whom drugs have become a problem.
+NA meetings are open to men and women of all ages, races, religions and sexual identities for whom drugs have become a problem.
 Simply attend a free NA meeting with the desire to stop using drugs, including alcohol.
-Here’s a sampling of meeting locations.

 When a family member or friend with a substance disorder is in emotional turmoil and pain, there is a place to turn to for ongoing help.
-Al-Anon meetings in and around Ridgely welcome in anyone whose life has been affected by someone else’s drinking, whether it’s in the past or present.
+Al-Anon meetings welcome in anyone whose life has been affected by someone else’s drinking, whether it’s in the past or present.
 Nar-Anon meetings offer another community for those affected by someone who uses drugs.
-Those who have experienced the anguish of watching a loved one undergo Ridgely drug rehab programs or Ridgely alcohol rehab programs have found ways to cope and are always on hand at these meetings to welcome and help newcomers.
+Those who have experienced the anguish of watching a loved one undergo drug rehab programs or alcohol rehab programs have found ways to cope and are always on hand at these meetings to welcome and help newcomers.

-Chesapeake Voyagers Recovery and Wellness Center 342 N Aurora St. Suite C Easton, MD 21601
+- Chesapeake Voyagers Recovery and Wellness Center Where: 342 N Aurora St. Suite C Easton, MD 21601

 - Al-Anon Where: Alano Club of the Eastside 12302 N.E.
 8th St. Bellevue, WA 98005